MatthewChiu/PersonalWebsite/content/Odd Links/Fruit Preferences.md

 ![[fruitPrefDistanceMatrix.png]]

 Can we visualize everyone in the same plot?
-Yes—by using multidimensional scaling!
+Yes—by using #MultidimensionalScaling!
 (I'm writing this to work through MDS...)

 First, we take the symmetrical distance matrix $D$ (above) and square all the values in it ($D^2$).
 We want to center the entire matrix (in case its offset).
 To do that we multiply it by the centering matrix C: where $C$ is the centering matrix, $n$ is the number of people (6), and $I$ is the identity matrix, and $J_n$ is an $n \times n$ full of 1s
 $$C=I-\frac{1}{n}J_n$$